seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 AddToFileServer("rootfs.cpio" ${rootfs_file} DEPENDS rootfs_target)
 /*-- endfilter -*/
 ```

-5. Rebuild the app:
+Now rebuild the project...
 /*? macros.ninja_block() ?*/

-6. Run the app (use `root` as username and password):
+..and run it (use `root` as username and password).
+You should be able to use the new program.

 ```
 Welcome to Buildroot